 I use a few resources to keep up to date with consumer behavior, trends, and insights–eMarketer, Resonate Gartner, and Global Web Index.
 As a marketer, knowing the latest trends and insights is essential to creating relevant content and campaigns.

-eMarketer is a research firm that provides insights on digital marketing and advertising.
+eMarketer is a research firm that provides insights into digital marketing and advertising.
 They have a subscription service that offers access to reports, data, and analyst briefings.

 Resonate is a company that helps brands understand their customers by providing customer insights and engagement solutions.
 Their solutions include surveys, focus groups, ethnography, and more.
 The top US brands are not just listening to their customers but also taking action.